Sheraff/root/README.md

   - we shouldn't need dynamic schema imports, use regular import, and hash content for "schema name"
     - this would also allow us to remove chokidar entirely
   - better DX (sync hook, db provider, ...)
-    - bonus: replace vlcn `useQuery` with React-Query (and same for mutations)
-- fix imports from /scripts (type issue in /shared)
-- fix knip (doesn't detect imports from /shared)

 ## Client Package